Table of Contents

 Contrary to what we may assume when we see this furry pooch, Shiweenie’s luscious coat doesn’t shed a lot.
 It is characterized rather as hair than as fur and will fall out minimally when you brush and bathe your pup.
-Shih Tzus are considered to be hypoallergenic due to this prominent characteristic, and the same trait can pass down to their mixed-breed offspring.
+Shih Tzus are considered to be hypoallergenic due to this prominent characteristic, and the same trait can pass down to their mixed-breed offspring (check out the Pug Shih Tzu mix, as well).
 If you are particularly prone to dog allergies, in rare cases, you could still react to the pup’s dander and saliva.

 The Dachshund Shih Tzu’s coat naturally grows until it reaches the floor, but it should be trimmed around the bum and the feet for hygiene reasons.
 You can also cut it to make grooming easier, but the hair requires daily brushing, either way, to prevent tangling.

 Keep in mind that the hair will grow back fast and will need trimming every 4–6 weeks.
 That is why most owners tend to cut it completely short.
 The most popular cuts are the “puppy cut” and “teddy bear cut,” which is similar but with a more rounded face.
 When groomed like this, you may mistake your pup for one of your stuffed toys!